akashkumar8/Golang-Url-Shortener/README.md

 # Golang-Url-Shortener
-This repo is basically for shortening the url , The stacks is used here Go, MySQL and Docker
+This repository is basically developed for shortening the url , The stacks and technology are used here Go, MySQL and Docker.